blue-luke/cka-crash-course/README.md

 # 1, 2, 3, 4 are new.
-Do first
+Do first.
+Done but need practice
 # 12, 13 are challenging but from CKAD.
 Do third.
 Might be able to pass exam without doing these.
 But I need to understand and over this material eventually
 # 14, 15, 16, 17 are troubleshooting, don't know how difficult they are.
-Do second
+Do second.
+Done but need practice, esp node file system
 # 5, 6, 7, 8, 9, 10, 11 are largely CKAD

 Return to 1 - couldn't get a user authenticated with a minikube cluster to allow me to engage with the RBAC exercise.
 RBAC itself looks straightforward